chloe-ek/Dark_Night_Maze/README.md

 1. Navigate to MainApp.java (entry point).
 2. Press Shift + F10 or click the Run button to start the game.

----

-## Contact
-For any questions or issues, please contact: